Correcting E-Filing Mistakes

 Replace [x] with the docket number(s) of the incorrect filing(s) in this format: [x], [y] and [z].
 Using the brackets [ ] around each number will automatically hyperlink the new docket number to the old one for easy reference on the docket sheet.

-- Then, complete the filing as usual and email the Docket Clerk for your Judge with the following information:
+- Then, complete the filing as usual and send an email to the Docket Correction email address for your Judge with the following information:

 - Case Number: YY - ##### (2-digit year - case number (e.g. 00-12345) )

 - A > B (A = Old docket number (will be listed on the receipt page, the email notice and the docket itself); B = New docket number (you won't know this until the new filing is complete).)

 - A very brief description of what went wrong.

 If you have multiple errors, please indicate each one clearly.